Dioxins and related PCBs: tolerable intake level updated

 “These exceedances are a health concern, but the toxicity of the most harmful dioxin-like PCB may be overestimated,” stated Dr Hoogenboom.
 “When calculating the toxicity of substances like these, we use internationally-agreed values known as ‘toxicity equivalency factors’ (TEFs).
 The Panel would support a review of the TEFs for both dioxins and dioxin-like PCBs in light of new scientific data.
 If confirmed to be less toxic, this would reduce the concern for consumers.

 Follow up to EFSA’s opinion

-The European Commission and EU Member States will discuss risk management measures following EFSA’s scientific advice to ensure a high level of consumer protection.
+The European Commission and EU Member States will discuss risk management The management of risks which have been identified by risk assessment.
+It includes the planning, implementation and evaluation of any resulting actions taken to protect consumers, animals and the environment. measures following EFSA’s scientific advice to ensure a high level of consumer protection.

 *A picogram is one trillionth (or 10−12) of a gram.

 - Scientific opinion on the risk for animal and human health related to the presence of dioxins and dioxin-like PCBs in feed and food

 - Information Session on the EFSA Opinion on PCDD/Fs and DL-PCBs in food and feed